amitibo/AUVSI/README.md

 * pygame: Install from 'Unofficial python binaries'.
 * kivy: Install from 'Unofficial python binaries'.
 * aggdraw (used for the image processing project): Install from 'Unofficial python binaries'.
-* exifread: Intall with 'pip install exifread'
+* exifread: Install with 'pip install exifread'
+* pyqrcode: Install with 'pip install pyqrcode'
+* pypng: Install with 'pip install pypng'

 ### Installation